 My personal feeling after all the research I’ve done gave me a green light to sign up.
 The work of adding business contact information is not very time-consuming.

 This gig definitely cannot be considered “a job”, not even a part-time job.
 It’s a small project that, if turns out to be legit, may supplement your income from another source.
-If you are looking for a meaningful online occupation which leads to a sustainable income, use this link to read about the place where you can be earning while learning.
+If you are looking for a meaningful online occupation that leads to a sustainable income, use this link to read about the place where you can be earning while learning.

 In my view, the worst that may happen to me in this venture is that either none of my proposed businesses will decide to advertise with Kidazzler (though, Kidazzler convincingly believes that their platform will be more attractive to businesses of all sizes, than what their competitors have to offer!) or Kidazzler turns out to be a pure scam artist, and will not pay anything to anybody, but instead will close the business at the end of phase 1, and reopen under a different name sometime later using our collected data.
 That last phrase is a totally made-up assumption based on nothing – I’m just trying to imagine the worst possible scenario 🙂 In that worst case, you and I will lose the time we invested.
 I don’t want to waste my time, and I don’t think this would happen, but if it does, I am prepared not to stress out too much over it.
 Honestly, if this family directory will ever be launched, I don’t mind contributing to it even if I was asked to volunteer.
 Even a non-guaranteed possibility of getting paid makes the mission even more attractive.
 Free access to a huge assembly of kids-related and family-oriented places and services is a really thoughtful and generous idea, isn’t it?
 I want to believe that such an honorable idea is not being used to scam people.